qenfay/live-db-map-update/README.md

 # live-db-map-update
 Updates simulated device location values from a Node-Red flow to a Database to a node.js application with a Google Maps frame.
 Done as part of a task at a summer internship.
 Good job, me!
 (No?)

+**Note:** If you would like to see the presentation and demo video made during the internship, you may head on over to the **presentations** folder.

 ## Getting Started

 ### Dependencies